SEO & Visibility

 • Integration with voice search and zero-click search results

-46% of all Google searches have local intent - optimization for these queries is essential for SMEs.
+“46% of all Google searches have local intent - optimisation for these queries is essential for SMEs.”

 — Joy Hawkins, Owner of Sterling Sky

-The main pillars of local SEO for Belgian SMEs
+The most important pillars of local SEO for Belgian SMEs

-Ensure your profile is fully completed, with up-to-date opening hours, services, photos, products, and regular new updates.
+Make sure your profile is fully completed, with up-to-date opening hours, services, photos, products and regular new updates.
 Actively respond to reviews and use Google Posts for promotions or news.

 • Add new options such as “services by appointment” or “AI chat available”

-• Use keywords in your business description that match local search intent
+• Use keywords in your business description that match local search intentions

-• Integrate UTM tags into links to better track traffic
+• Integrate UTM tags in links to track traffic better

 2. Create or improve local landing pages

-A separate page per location or service area ensures greater visibility and relevance.
-Optimize each page for a specific place + service combination (e.g., "marketing agency Antwerp").
+A separate page per location or service area provides more visibility and relevance.
+Optimise each page for a specific place + service combination (e.g. “marketing agency Antwerp”).

 • Unique local content (no copy-paste!)